 Determining Industry Attractiveness

-As a potential buyer of a business, one of the most critical factors that will determine profitability is the industry which one buys into.
-Regardless of whether a firm is operationally effective or not, in the long run profits are largely determined by the industry structure.
-For example the average return on investment for companies in the airline industry is significantly lower than companies that operate within the pharmaceutical industry.
-The large discrepancy between the return on investment between the two industries is due to the different industry structures.
-In order to determine the attractiveness of an industry it is important to work with business brokers to analyze the 5 forces of the industry: buyers, suppliers, substitutes, rivals, and threat of new entrants.
-The 5 forces analysis is an industry level analysis and does not focus on individual companies.
+As a potential buyer of a business, one of the most critical factors that will determine profitability is the industry that one buys into.
+Regardless of whether a firm is operationally effective or not, in the long-run profits are largely determined by the industry structure.
+For example, the average return on investment for companies in the airline industry is significantly lower than companies that operate within the pharmaceutical industry.
+The large discrepancy in the return on investment between the two industries is due to the different industry structures.
+In order to determine the attractiveness of an industry, it is important to work with business brokers to analyze the 5 forces of the industry: buyers, suppliers, substitutes, rivals, and the threat of new entrants.
+The 5 forces analysis is an industry-level analysis and does not focus on individual companies.

 Power of Buyers

 Power of Suppliers

 Supplier power has an inverse relationship with industry profitability.
 The more power the supplier has, the higher the prices they can demand from companies within the industry.
-Supplier power is determined by product differentiation across suppliers, switching costs faced by buyers, information available to buyers, volume of supply, degree of concentration among suppliers, and substitute inputs.
+Supplier power is determined by product differentiation across suppliers, switching costs faced by buyers, information available to buyers, the volume of supply, the degree of concentration among suppliers, and substitute inputs.

 Threat of Substitutes

-Substitutes can create a cap on the prices that buyers will pay and floor on the prices that suppliers will require.
+Substitutes can create a cap on the prices that buyers will pay and a floor on the prices that suppliers will require.
 Substitutes can take business from companies within the industry and thus lower profitability.

 Degree of Rivalry

 Industries where rivalry is intense can often have lower profitability.
 Whether rivalry will have a large impact on profitability can depend on whether there is growth within the industry, product differentiation, switching costs of buyers, concentration/balance of competitors, and if scale and learning economies exist.